liquibase-linter/liquibase-linter/website/docs/install.md

 ## Gradle

-1. Add `liquibase-linter` as a dependency of [the Liquibase Gradle plugin](https://github.com/liquibase/liquibase-gradle-plugin):
+1. Add `liquibase-parser-extension` as a dependency of [the Liquibase Gradle plugin](https://github.com/liquibase/liquibase-gradle-plugin):
 2. Add `lqlint.json` to the `lqlint` directory under the root of your project

 See this simple [example](https://github.com/liquibase-linter/liquibase-linter/tree/main/examples/gradle) gradle project to help get you started